wso2-attic/esb-connectors/pipedrive/pipedrive-connector/pipedrive-connector-1.0.0/README.txt

 		 NOTE : CERT_FILE_NAME - Replace CERT_FILE_NAME with the file name that was extracted from Pipedrive with the extension. (e.g. pipedrive.crt)
 			    CERT_NAME - Replace CERT_NAME with an arbitrary name for the certificate. (e.g. Pipedrive)

- 5. Compress modified ESB as wso2esb-4.9.0.zip and copy that zip file in to "{PIPEDRIVE_CONNECTOR_HOME}/pipedrive-connector/pipedrive-connector-1.0.0/org.wso2.carbon.connector/repository/" folder.
+ 5. Compress modified ESB as wso2esb-4.9.0.zip and copy that zip file in to "<PIPEDRIVE_CONNECTOR_HOME>/pipedrive-connector/pipedrive-connector-1.0.0/org.wso2.carbon.connector/repository/" folder.

  6. Set up the Pipedrive account as mentioned below.
 		Log in to the newly created Pipedrive account,
 		i)	Navigate to settings(Using the drop down in top right corner) -> Users & Permissions and click on the user's name mentioned as "you" and obtain the user ID of the account owner displayed in URL as follows. https://wso2.pipedrive.com/users/edit/{USER_ID}
 		ii) Add a new custom field as follows.
 Navigate to settings -> Customize fields and to the Organizations tab.
 Then, click on the "Add a field" button and choose the field type as "Text" and complete the wizard and save the field.
-Go to the newly added field displayed under "Customize deal fields" page(current page) and Obtain the "Field API Key" value of the field by clicking on the respective field name. iii)Add a new pipeline by navigating to settings -> Pipelines and clicking on "Add new pipeline" button and completing the wizard.
+Go to the newly added field displayed under "Customize organization fields" page(current page) and Obtain the "Field API Key" value of the field by clicking on the respective field name. iii)Add a new pipeline by navigating to settings -> Pipelines and clicking on "Add new pipeline" button and completing the wizard.
 				Select the newly created pipeline and add a stage to the pipeline by clicking on Add stage.
 				Right Click on the created stage and open the link in new tab to obtain the stage ID displayed in URL as follows.  https://wso2.pipedrive.com/stages/edit/{STAGE_ID}.json iv)	Repeat the step 6)iii to create another stage in same pipeline.
 Obtain the stage ID.
 		v) 	Add a new activity type as follows.
 Navigate to settings -> Company settings and to "Activity types" tab.
 Click on the "Add activity type" button and complete the wizard.
 Save the given name.

- 7. Update the properties in 'pipedrive.properties' file at location "{PIPEDRIVE_CONNECTOR_HOME}/pipedrive-connector/pipedrive-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.
+ 7. Update the properties in 'pipedrive.properties' file at location "<PIPEDRIVE_CONNECTOR_HOME>/pipedrive-connector/pipedrive-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.

 	i) 		apiUrl 		          - Use the API URL as "https://api.pipedrive.com". ii)		apiToken 		      - Use the API key obtained in step 3.